Updated: Sep 5

 Turmeric is a very bright color.
 It will quickly dye skin, wood, and fabric.
 Be careful not to let the drying fabric to drip onto floors, furniture, or clothing.
 If possible, allow the fabric to dry outdoors.
 Wear clothing you don’t mind getting dirty.

 When your fabric is dyed, be careful not to wash it with other items.
 Wash it on its own at least 10 times, or until the water it is in washed in runs clear.
 You can test this by soaking it overnight and checking to see that no color transfers to the water.
 If you have not used a fixative, your fabric may never stop transferring its color.

 Be careful using caustic chemicals, like the mordants.
-Make sure you’re dying fabric in a well-ventilated area.
-As a general rule, don’t use the same pots for dying and cooking.
+Make sure you’re dyeing fabric in a well-ventilated area.
+As a general rule, don’t use the same pots for dyeing and cooking.
 While the examples we have given are all food safe, this is still a good rule of thumb.